 A phantom kangaroo looks exactly how it sounds, at least that’s what the people of Coon Rapids say.
 It’s an aggressive kangaroo, with glowing eyes and the ability to disappear and appear in the blink of an eye.
 It was most active in 1957-1967, often seen going through people’s garbage cans, killing local pets and occasionally chasing people that got too close.

 MISSISSIPPI- Mercritis Cover Up

-Being the conspiracy nut I am, it was no surprise that I lost my mind when I found out about the Mercritis cover up.
-The story goes that an unusual disease made its way to a small town in Mississippi in the 1950’s.
+Being the conspiracy nut I am, it was no surprise that I lost my mind when I found out about the Mercritis cover-up urban legend.
+The story goes that an unusual disease made its way to a small town in Mississippi in the 1950s.
 Its origin is unknown, though it’s speculated it came from Europe, it resulted in an outbreak; some men from the town got lead poisoning.
 One of the side effects of the illness was an odor the men would give off, causing all the women to fly into a homicidal rage.
 They banded together, destroying everything in sight and causing a ruckus while searching for victims to kill.